vd Brink Home Automations

 Connect the hardware

-I’ve made a scheme how to connect the GY SCD40 to the ESP.
+I have made a diagram showing how to connect the GY SCD40 to the ESP.

-This sensor uses an i2c bus interface to connect to the ESP.
-This makes it possible to connect multiple sensors to this bus.
+This sensor uses an I2C bus interface to connect to the ESP.
+That also makes it possible to connect multiple sensors to the same bus.

 The ESP has predefined pins for SDA (data) and SDL (clock).